arch8s/spring-2022/Glossary.md

 > _Explicit_
 is a fully revealed or expressed without vagueness, implication, or ambiguity

+> _4-eyes principle_
+a certain activity, i.e. a decision, transaction, etc., must be approved by at least two people

 ---
 [< Prev (Home)](README.md)  |  [Next (Problem Background) >](1.Problem/README.md)